-You may wish to have your partner, your mother, other children, a friend or a local Tampa doula with you during labor and birth.
+You may wish to have your partner, your mother, other children, a friend or your doula with you during labor and birth.
 Some hospitals allow only a certain number of people in your room.

 6. Are there any situations (such as needing a cesarean) that would require you to be separated from your partner or doula during labor or birth?